 PAUL MITCHELL THE SCHOOL may suspend a student for failure to comply with School rules or general policies, leaving the school without permission, failing to notify the School regarding absences and tardiness, incomplete practical worksheets, failing to attend theory or take theory tests or insubordination.
-Please see Coaching and Corrective Action Policy on Page 41 and Corrective Action Steps on page 42 for additional information.
+Please see the Coaching and Corrective Action Policy and the Corrective Action Steps policy located in this catalog for additional information.